mikael-s-persson/ReaK/libs/geometry/doc/keep_it_hot.md

-# Keep it Hot!
-The secret to high-performance code
+#Keep it Hot !The secret to high - performance code

 This tutorial is the first time I write about coding techniques for improving the performance of software.
 This is going to be a step-by-step journey through a real example, with real benchmark results at every step so that you can see the effect of the different optimization techniques.